Gourdon, Aberdeenshire: Fishing

+Lifeboats

+The last rowing and sailing lifeboat was 'Moss; (1915-1936). in the centre of the village lies the Maggie Law Museum, named after the Maggie Law (built in 1890), which was one of the first inshore lifeboats.
+She was in service for 40 years and saved 36 lives.
+The lifeboat station closed in 1969.
+In 1997, the former lifeboat station opened as a museum.

 Mills

 The last surviving flax mill in the United Kingdom was located at Selbie Mill in Gourdon.
 It had formally been owned by the Sidlaw group of companies, but was latterly owned by London-based company G and F Spinners.
 It had opened in 1902, and it closed on 30 May 1997.
 At its peak, it had employed over 200 people, but was down to about 40 when it shut its doors.

-At one point there had been a number of textile factories in and around Gourdon, and neighbouring Inverbervie.
-They had produced flax, as well as linen and jute for UK markets.

 Railway

 Gourdon was served by Gourdon railway station, on the Montrose and Bervie Railway from 1865 to 1951.
-Much of the former line of the track to Bervie has largely been turned into a tarmac path, popular with locals to walk along the beach front.
-The path southwards to Montrose is largely a dirt and gravel track.
-The site of the former Gourdon station is now part of a housing development.

-Local community

-Gourdon contains many prominent community groups: